-Lectures 0 Tutorial ( ) Practical 3 Credits 1 Continuous l Internal As sessment : 50 Semester End Exa mination n (3 Hours) 50
+Lectures 0 Tutorial 0 Practical 3 Credits 1 Continuous Internal Assessment : 50 Semester End Exa minatior n (3 Hours) 50

-- > To determine distances and relative positions using trigonometric leveling - $\blacktriangleright$ To deal with various methods employed for the measurement of areas and volumes. - To build the knowledge on different methods of setting & design of simple circular curves. - > To develop the concepts on usage of EDM, Digital Theodolite and total station.
+- 1. To determine distances and relative positions using trigonometric leveling - 2.
+To deal with various methods employed for the measurement of areas and volumes. - 3.
+To build the knowledge on different methods of setting & design of simple circular curves. - 4.
+To develop the concepts on usage of EDM, Digital Theodolite and total station.